 - Include written and practical forms of assessment

-Additional information for applicants who are applying via the eligibility process
+Additional information for applicants who applied via the UKFPO’s Eligibility process

 Medical school performance will be assessed using a range of assessments.
-It is up to each medical school to define which assessments will be used and the relative weighting of each.
+It was up to each medical school to define which assessments were used and the relative weighting of each.
 As part of an applicant’s Eligibility application, they are required to submit a Dean’s statement.

-As part of this statement, the Dean of the graduating medical school is required to confirm a) the size of the year group and b) the applicant’s class rank in the year group.
-The decile rank will then be calculated.
+As part of this statement, the Dean of the graduating medical school was required to confirm a) the size of the year group and b) the applicant’s class rank in the year group.
+The decile rank was then calculated.